 Public Flipper Releases

-This document outlines how Flipper releases work on GitHub.
+This page outlines how Flipper releases work on GitHub.

 A release is kicked off by a special commit that has a subject with the format